FAQ

 A: Shakespeare based Claudius on a Jute chieftain named Feng.
 Drop the “g” and there you go.
 His name is actually James Fenimore Hilliard.

-Q: You guys aren’t anything like what I thought Mormons were like.
+Q: These characters—you—aren’t anything like what I thought Mormons were like.

-A: That wasn’t a question.
-But no, we aren’t.
-Neither are any other Mormons.
-We all struggle with the same things everybody else struggles with.
+A: Tribes aren’t a monolith, and we all struggle with the same things everybody else struggles with.

-Q: So, um, you guys do realize that Sebastian and Eilis are first cousins, right?
+Q: So, um, you do realize that Sebastian and Eilis are first cousins, right?

-A: Yeah.
-So what?
+A: Yes.
+And?
 Go see the PLoS Biology Journal and The Straight Dope on that topic.
-Now, we’ll admit it took us all awhile for this to dawn on us, but by that time Eilis was pregnant so oh well.
 Think what you like.

 Q: Okay, but you can’t get married in Missouri if you’re first cousins, can you?